longlife52/project_resume_long_lisa/README.md

 I used the jQuery plug in [scrollUp](https://markgoodyear.com/labs/scrollup/) to easily create a fixed button that when clicked returns the user to the top of the page.

+Researched jQuery api called "one"[here](http://api.jquery.com/one/)to get my custom code to only display on the first click and not subsequent clicks.

 []()

 ## Deductions